 Students explore the idea of 21st-century chivalry, especially in the time of COVID-19, in the context of its medieval origins.

 "The Institute for the Humanities has announced a new streaming video series, House Calls: Virtual Studio Visits with Michigan Artists in a Pandemic.
-The series, which begins April 15, will feature virtual studio visits with ten artists across Michigan, produced via video chat with Institute for the Humanities curator and staff."
+The series features virtual studio visits with ten artists across Michigan, produced via video chat with Institute for the Humanities curator and staff."

-Appalshop, a Southeast Kentucky documentary organization, is digging deep into its archives of bluegrass performances to bring us this year's edition of their annual Seedtime on the Cumberland music festival.
-The lineup will feature archived performances by deceased legends and living masters alike, as well as livestreamed performances.
-Seedtime 2020 will take place on June 6.
+Appalshop, a Southeast Kentucky documentary organization, dug deep into its archives of bluegrass performances to bring us this year's edition of their annual Seedtime on the Cumberland music festival.
+The lineup featured archived performances by deceased legends and living masters alike, as well as livestreamed performances.
+Seedtime 2020 took place on June 6.

 "Here's how it works: we've curated films from our archive to screen and watch together.
 Some days we've shown home videos from here in Letcher County; other days we've shown full-length documentaries made by Appalshop filmmakers.
 We invite you to join us for all of our #AppalshopWatchParty screenings, and join your neighbors, too: because we're hosting Appalshop watch parties over Facebook, you can chat directly with other people as we all watch the film together for a true, socially-distanced community screening.
 We've also made our entire digital catalogue of films free to rent on Vimeo, and it will stay that way as long as this thing lasts.
 Just use code "watchparty" when you rent a film over Vimeo (and let us know what you choose to watch)!"

 Lexington's Carnegie Center is offering its spring writing classes and creative resources for adults and children through virtual platforms.